YujeongJang/colorectal-survival-domain-adaptation/README.md

 ## Contents
 * Python: model training and evaluation (LightGBM, XGBoost)
-* The analysis pipeline was implemented in Python using the following packages: numpy, pandas, scikit-learn, lightgbm, xgboost, imbalanced-learn, scipy

 ## Data Availability
 The datasets used in this study are not publicly available due to institutional and ethical restrictions.